Helen Hartness Flanders: Promoting an interest in traditional ballads

 Flanders was the author of eight books on ballads and folk music; she also wrote pamphlets, newspaper and magazine articles, and two books of poetry.
 She wrote a regular column on ballads for the Springfield Sunday Union and Republican (Massachusetts) during the 1930s.

 Performers of traditional ballads

 Through their concerts and recordings, numerous folksingers have promoted interest in the Flanders Ballad Collection.
-Foremost among these is ballad singer Margaret MacArthur (1928–2006) who moved to Vermont in the late 1940s.
+Foremost among these was ballad singer Margaret MacArthur (1928–2006) who moved to Vermont in the late 1940s.
 During their ten-year friendship, Flanders encouraged her singing and gave her copies of the field recordings.
 Although also a collector of traditional songs in New England, MacArthur was especially known in the United States and abroad for her repertoire (and many recordings) of songs derived from the Flanders Collection.
-In recent years, Vermonter Deborah Flanders has performed and recorded songs collected by her great-aunt Helen.
+More recently, Vermonter Deborah Flanders performed and recorded songs collected by her great-aunt Helen.